michaelgrigoryan25/blobfs/README.md

 # stormi

-Stormi is a fast and simple file-server with public/private key authentication
+Stormi is a fast and simple, hash-based file-server written in Rust

 ## How does it work?